sargunv/modsman/README.md

 }
 ```

+All of the following instructions assume your current working directory is your *.minecraft/mods* directory where you've already initialized Modsman.

 ### Add mods or discover already installed mods

 You probably already have some mods from CurseForge in your mods directory.
 You can have Modsman automatically match them up to their CurseForge listing and track them in its modlist: